cat-cfs/cbm3_python/examples/sit_automation/README.md

 # CBM-CFS3 Standard import tool automation

-The CBM-CFS3 Standard Import Tool (SIT) can be run using the cbm3_python package via bundles command line tools, or by calling cbm3_python as a library from a python script or Jupyter Notebook.
+The CBM-CFS3 Standard Import Tool (SIT) can be run using the cbm3_python package via bundled command line tools, or by calling cbm3_python as a library from a python script or Jupyter Notebook.

 ## Running from the Windows command line